 The educational aims of the programme element are to:

-This course can be studied 2 semesters full-time, starting in January.
-Or this course can be studied 2 semesters full-time, starting in September.
+This course can be studied 2 semesters full-time, starting in September.

 Our high quality placements will give you first-hand professional legal experience and a real taste of what life after your studies could be like.
 You’ll benefit from the guidance of dedicated careers advisers so whether you want to explore your passion for law or already have your dream job in mind, we’ll support you on your career journey.